xrusnack/Explainable-AI/README.md

 Feature importances quantify how much each predicted concept contributed to the Decision Tree’s final prediction of the “Attractive” attribute.
 In this experiment, the most influential concepts were Bald, Blurry, and Chubby, which together account for the majority of the tree’s predictive power.

-Below are the normalized importance scores as computed by the decision tree:
+Below are the normalized importance scores computed by the decision tree:

 | Concept          | Importance |
 | ---------------- | ----------- |